loginom/loginom-help-en-omegat/data/processors/datamining/logistic-regression/README.md

    * **Enter**: enter all set indicators into the regression model irrespective of the fact whether they have meaningful influence or not.
    * **Forward**: this method is based on the following principle: it is required to start from absence of indicators and gradually find the "best" ones that will be added to the subset.
    * **Backward**: this method is based on the following principle: it is required to start from all available indicators and exclude the "worst" ones by means of successive iterations.
-   * **Пошаговое включение/исключение (Stepwise)** — модификация метода *Forward*, однако на каждом шаге после включения новой переменной в модель осуществляется проверка на значимость остальных переменных, которые уже были введены в нее ранее.
+   * **Stepwise**: modification of the *Forward* method, however, at each step upon entering of the new variable into the model, other variables that have already been entered into it earlier are tested for significance.
    * **Ridge** is one of the methods used for [dimension decrease](https://wiki.loginom.ru/articles/data-reduction.html).
 It is used to avoid data redundancy when independent variables [correlate](https://wiki.loginom.ru/articles/correlation.html) with each other [(multicollinearity)](https://wiki.loginom.ru/articles/multicollinearity.html) that causes instability of estimates of linear regression coefficient.
    * **LASSO** is used to avoid data redundancy as *Ridge*.
    * **Elastic-Net**: regression model with two regularizers - *L1*, *L2*. *LASSO* *L1 = 0* and *Ridge* of *L2 = 0* regression are the models that represent special cases.
 Both regularizers help to improve generalization and errors of test as they protect the model against overfitting in connection with data noise:
       * **L1** implements it by selecting the most important factors that have the highest impact on the result.
       * **L2** prevents from the model overfitting by forbidding disproportionately large weighted coefficients.
 * Accuracy/speed priority.
-   * Целочисленный тип в диапазоне от 0 до 4 включительно:
+   * Integer type in the range from 0 to 4 inclusive:
       * Maximum accuracy.
       * Increased accuracy.
       * Average speed.
       * Increased speed.
       * Maximum speed.
 * Exact/inexact data priority.
-   * Целочисленный тип в диапазоне от 0 до 4 включительно:
+   * Integer type in the range from 0 to 4 inclusive:
       * Accurate data.
       * Increased accuracy.
       * Average accuracy.
       * Reduced accuracy.
       * Unreliable data.
 * Less/more factors priority.
-   * Целочисленный тип в диапазоне от 0 до 4 включительно:
+   * Integer type in the range from 0 to 4 inclusive:
       * Minimum factors.
       * Less factors.
       * Average number of factors.